-Apple Inc. v.
-Ericsson (IPR2016-00109, -00110) – Represented Apple in multiple IPRs filed against patents at issue in related litigation.
+Case name confidential – Represented a Fortune 10 consumer electronics company in multiple IPRs filed against patents at issue in related litigation.
 Upon a global settlement between the parties, the IPRs were dismissed prior to institution.

 Arista Networks, Inc. v.
 Cisco Systems, Inc. (IPR2015-00978) – Representing Arista in an instituted IPR regarding a patent asserted in a related USITC investigation.

 Mobotix Corp. v.
 ComCam Int’l, Inc. (IPR2015-00093) – Representing Mobotix in an instituted IPR.

 Tiffany & Co. v.
 Lazare Kaplan Int’l, Inc. (IPR2015-00024) – Representing Tiffany in an instituted IPR related to a patent in litigation.